microsoft/vscode-docs/docs/containers/ssh.md

     1. Linux (Ubuntu was tested; you might have different results on other distributions): `ssh-agent` is present by default.
 Do `ssh-add <keyfile>`.

-    1. macOS: `ssh-agent` is present by default, **but `ssh-add` does not persist across logins**.
+    1. macOS: `ssh-agent` is present by default, but `ssh-add` does not persist across logins.
 Do `ssh-add <keyfile>`.
-We recommend configuring VS Code to run this command on terminal startup with `terminal.integrated.shellArgs.osx`, or otherwise configuring a startup script, or otherwise just manually running that command each login.
+We recommend configuring VS Code to run this command on terminal startup with `terminal.integrated.shellArgs.osx` or otherwise configuring a startup script.
+You can also manually run that command each login.

 1. Verify that your identity is available to the agent with `ssh-add -l`.
-It should list one or more identities that look something like `2048 SHA256:abcdefghijk somethingsomething (RSA)`. **If it does not list any identity, you will not be able to connect.** Also, it needs to have the right identity, of course.
-The Docker CLI working does _not_ mean that the Explorer window will work--the Explorer window uses [dockerode](https://www.npmjs.com/package/dockerode) (which in turn uses [ssh2](https://www.npmjs.com/package/ssh2)), whereas the Docker CLI uses simply the `ssh` command, and benefits from more automatically inferred configuration.
+It should list one or more identities that look something like `2048 SHA256:abcdefghijk somethingsomething (RSA)`.
+If it does not list any identity, you will not be able to connect.
+Also, it needs to have the right identity.
+The Docker CLI working does not mean that the Explorer window will work.
+The Explorer window uses [dockerode](https://www.npmjs.com/package/dockerode) (which in turn uses [ssh2](https://www.npmjs.com/package/ssh2)), whereas the Docker CLI uses the `ssh` command, and benefits from an automatically inferred configuration.

 1. Configure VS Code with your `DOCKER_HOST` to `ssh://username@host`.
 If you don't include username, it will use your current local user name, which may be wrong.

-    1. You can simply use the `DOCKER_HOST` environment variable, or
+    1. You can use the `DOCKER_HOST` environment variable, or

     1. There's a setting `docker.host` in VS Code, which has the same effect, but allows for user or workspace settings instead of machine settings.